Many of them are linked to big events, described as "a mixing bowl for infection" by the Ministry of Health.

-A third are where some of our most vulnerable live — rest homes — killing 14 residents, two-thirds of the country's total death toll.
+A third are where some of our most vulnerable live - rest homes - and have killed 13 residents, two thirds of the country's total toll.

-One came from a cruise ship, where thousands of passengers — many in their golden years — mixed and mingled for 11 days before being allowed to head home without health checks, risking others within their local networks.
+One came from a cruise ship, where thousands of passengers - many in their golden years - mixed and mingled for 11 days, eating together in the ship's dining rooms and at buffets, before being allowed to head home without health checks, risking others within their local networks.